TcMenu/documentation/content/arduino-libraries/io-abstraction/ioabstraction-pins-io-expanders-shiftreg.md

 ### To use more than one IO expander at the same time

 To use more than one IoAbstraction at once in the same code, simply create a multi IO as below, and add as many IO expander devices as needed. `numberOfPinsForArduino` allocates `0` thru `numberOfPinsForArduino - 1` as for Arduino pins.
 Following this will be each expander that you add.
 The type is `MultiIoAbstraction` and is created as below.
-[See the full MultiIoAbstraction guide]({{< relref "arduino-pins-and-io-expanders-same-time.md" >}})
+[See the full MultiIoAbstraction guide](${relRef("arduino-pins-and-io-expanders-same-time.md")})

     MultiIoAbstraction multiIo(numberOfPinsForArduino);